The Fatal Five

 You can be breath tested at any time, if you cannot provide a breath test, a blood test will be offered as an alternative.

 These methods do not eliminate alcohol from your system; only time can do that.
-If you have consumed a significant amount of alcohol, plan not to drive the next day to ensure you are completely sober.
+If you have consumed a significant amount of alcohol, avoid driving the next day to ensure you are completely sober.

 Importance of Wearing Seatbelts: